jhpyle/docassemble/_docs/config.md

 These packages will be installed when the [Docker] container starts.

+## <a name="allow non-idempotent questions"></a> Non-idempotent question check

+You can set `allow non-idempotent questions: False` in order to enforce strict idempotency of [`question`]s with generic objects, iterators, or multiple choice selections.
+If an interview has non-idempotent logic, there is a risk that variables will be set improperly.

+The `allow non-idempotent questions` directive currently defaults to `True`, but in the future, it will default to `False`, which may break some interviews.

+To make sure you are ready for this change, set the following on your development server:

+{% highlight yaml %}
+allow non-idempotent questions: False
+{% endhighlight %}

+Then test your interviews to see if you get this error message:

+> Error: interview logic was not idempotent, but must be if a generic
+> object, index variable, or multiple choice question is used."

+If you get this error, take a close look at the logic of your interview.
+You probably have some logic that changes a variable in such a way that if the user refreshed the screen, they would not see the same question.

 ## <a name="python packages"></a>Python packages to install

 On [Docker], you can ensure that particular [Python] packages are